ptingiris/ptingiris-portfolio/2-ai-healthcare/ai-project-leadership.md

-# AI-Powered Letters of Medical Necessity
+# AI Project Leadership
-## Leadership Case Study: Turning Around a Troubled Project
+## Turning Around a Stalled LLM Implementation

 This case study examines how I successfully turned around a troubled healthcare AI integration project that was six months behind schedule, transforming it into a successful delivery that exceeded business expectations.